markusressel/deep-learning-lang-detection/README.md

 python wsgi.py
 ```

 And you should see application exposed ar port 5000.
 Browse to [http://127.0.0.1:5000](http://127.0.0.1:5000) and you should see the UI page.
 Scroll down and either enter a URL or content of a file.
-Beware, the model is not trained on (unless you gather samples and train yourselves)
+Beware, the model is not trained on code snippets so recognition is much poorer on snippets (unless you gather samples and train yourselves).

 ![UI](asset/ui.png)